dansteingart/pithy/README.md

 everything here is pure [pylab](http://www.scipy.org/PyLab) except for showme(), which does some behind the scenes magic to generate a plot and save the figure.

+###acknowledgements

+Pithy was made possible in part with support from NSF Grant CMMI 1031208.

+Pithy was made better with feedback from many students at CCNY and Princeton.
+Thanks.